 Her “art for everyone” dominates the streets of the neighbourhood to the point of becoming an icon of La Butte-aux-Cailles – Paris-Mythique, a local souvenir shop, sells items that are specific to La Butte-aux-Cailles, including official sticker reproductions of Miss.Tic’s artworks.
 However, as with any street artist, she was arrested and trialled for degradation of public property in 1997 and fined 4500€.
 Nowadays, her works are made with permission from store owners.
 New York City-based writer Patricia Duffy wrote a wonderful piece on Miss.Tic in BigCityLit, accessible here.

-I stayed at Au Passage des Artistes for nearly an hour, knowing that I could spend the entire day there, but it soon dawned on me that I had less than a week left to experience the city therefore, time was of the essence.
-I walked back the way I came from, passing an elderly women walking down the steps with her grandson sitting inside her shopping cart, clearly having no idea what was going on.
-I felt like asking if she wanted help, after seeing her slowly descend the steps one by one with the basket hitting the ground each time; but then I remembered I couldn’t speak the language.
+I stayed at Au Passage des Artistes for nearly an hour, knowing that I could spend the entire day there, but it soon dawned on me that I had less than a week left to experience the city, therefore, time was of the essence.
+I walked back the way I came, passing an elderly woman walking down the steps with her grandson sitting inside her shopping cart, clearly having no idea what was going on.
+I felt like asking if she wanted help, after seeing her slowly descend the steps one by one with the basket hitting the ground each time, but then I remembered I couldn’t speak the language.

 A toddler in a wheeled shopping cart!

 I browsed the stalls a little more, even opting for three juicy nectarines for €0.50.
 Eventually I reached the last of them and arrived in Place d’Italie.
 This consisted of a large roundabout with a very peaceful public green-space in the centre.
 The square’s name derives from its proximity to the Avenue d’Italie, a traditional departure point on to the Route nationale 7 which links Paris and the border of Italy.